SungHoHong2/SSD-Scheduler/README.md

 ### Testing the offset results
 - track the offsets in scheduler with strace
 - track the offsets in userspace with modified FIO
-- running excel with 4 jobs - didnt work
-- running only 4 jobs - work
-- running only 8 jobs - didnt work
--> reason must  be behind the write system call

 ```
  strace -s 100 -f -o test fio run_fio.fio
 ```

 ### Depth Performance